advay-kotla/F1-Figure-outline-build/README.md

 So far the basic structural chassis piece is complete and ready for the first prototype print to verify the fit with the existing motor and wheels.

-Future Plans - This is one of my first steps for making an RC Car, I wanted to start small like this so I can get an idea of how the process works so next time I plan on making a bigger car that can be programmed and I will add more motors and make it look better.
+(MAIN REASON I MADE THIS)Future Plans - This is one of my first steps for making an RC Car, I wanted to start small like this so I can get an idea of how the process works so next time I plan on making a bigger car that can be programmed and I will add more motors and make it look better.

 <img width="1344" height="1176" alt="image" src="https://github.com/user-attachments/assets/8870984c-d92d-49a2-b5ff-97b07274e9db" />